Spotlight on Cost: TellApart

 “At the core of our system is our data processing pipeline.
 It serves as the backbone of our machine learning system and produces thousands of business metrics consumed daily by our clients”, continues Julie, “To make this all work, we use Amazon Elastic MapReduce to bring up a Hadoop cluster that can batch process log data generated by our distributed fleet of machines.”

 “We use Spot Instances for all Hadoop Task Nodes for the flexibility and cost effectiveness we require.
-Through simple bidding optimizations on the Spot market, we have been able to cut our data processing costs more than 75%”.
+Through simple pricing optimizations on the Spot market, we have been able to cut our data processing costs more than 75%”.

-Using spot instances with Hadoop and Amazon Elastic MapReduce is very straight forward: you can specify your bid price right in the AWS console when spinning up new clusters in just a few clicks.
+Using spot instances with Hadoop and Amazon Elastic MapReduce is very straight forward: you can specify your price right in the AWS console when spinning up new clusters in just a few clicks.
 Easy money.

 The Amazon EC2 Spotathon, 2012